wp-plugins/gravityforms-html5-placeholders/readme.txt

 == Installation ==

 1. Download the gravityforms-html5-placeholders.zip file to your local machine.
-2. Either use the automatic plugin installer (Plugins - Add New) or Unzip the file and upload the isw-blocks folder to your /wp-content/plugins/ directory.
+2. Either use the automatic plugin installer (Plugins - Add New) or Unzip the file and upload the gravityforms-html5-placeholders folder to your /wp-content/plugins/ directory.
 3. Activate the plugin through the Plugins menu
 4. Visit the Gravity Forms general settings page ( Forms -> Settings ) and make sure that Output HTML5 option is set to yes.
 5. Visit the Gravity Forms form editor and add html5 placeholders to your fields.